 - Companies restructuring office spaces to have workers facing east or north.

-- Entire new workplaces being built according to ancient sciences of correct orientation.
+- Entire new workplaces being built according to ancient sciences of the correct orientation.

 - Re-orientation of meeting rooms, boardrooms and seminar rooms etc. to enhance effective communication and outcomes.

-This article was written by Mark Bunn, faculty member of A Higher Branch Success Academy.
-He is the bestselling Author of ‘Ancient Wisdom for Modern Health’ and one of the most caring people on the planet.
-Mark will be presenting at the Upgrade Your Life event in January 2019.
-For a summary of what he will be talking about, Click here to check out page 14 of the Full Program.
+This article was written by Mark Bunn, a faculty member of A Higher Branch Success Academy.
+He is the bestselling author of ‘Ancient Wisdom for Modern Health’ and one of the most caring people on the planet.